- This review contains affiliate links. Read more here.

 - Plenty of healthy moisture.
 Wet food provides hydration, which cats need.
 If your cat is not an enthusiastic water drinker, a diet of wet food can ensure that they get fluids.

 - Feeding schedule.
 If you work long hours, you don’t want to leave a pile of wet food in a bowl.
 It can attract insects, plus it will be less appetizing—and unhealthy—in four hours.
-But if you feed small amounts and come home late, you’ll be greeted by a yowling, anxious cat.
+But if you feed small amounts of wet food and come home late, you’ll be greeted by a yowling, anxious cat.

 - Mess and odor.
 Wet food tends to be smelly and messy; you’ll need to wash bowls thoroughly every day.